sparker888/wri-case-study/src/app/docs/plausible-analytics-integration/page.md

 ## Putting that Data to Work

-I have set up automatic reporting going to the team weekly and monthly so we can see what leads to influxes in traffic.
-As such, I'll continue to highlight areas for improvement.
-The WRI website's performance is always under watchful eyes.
+For WRI 2024, I set up automatic reports to be delivered to the team via email on a weekly and monthly basis.
+Not only do we use it to gauge our traffic, but we can also see what marketing activities are driving traffic to the website.

 ### Basic Analysis

-Gravital provides fundamental analysis and reporting as part of our service package.
-This includes traffic trends, referral sources, and basic user behavior metrics, giving us a snapshot of the site's health and performance.
+Working as Gravital, I provide fundamental analysis and reporting as part of my service packages.
+This includes analysis of traffic trends, referral sources, and basic user behavior metrics, giving us a snapshot of the site's health and performance at key times during the event campaign.

 ### Creating Goals and Funnels

-For those interested in deeper insights, we offer advanced tracking services.
+For those interested in deeper insights, I offer advanced tracking services.
 This includes setting up specific goals, measuring conversions, and analyzing funnels to streamline marketing efforts.
 While basic reporting is included in our retainer, more detailed analysis can be provided with an adjusted scope of hours.